 Officers also recovered deeply concerning messages which revealed an affiliation with Daesh and a belief in violent Jihad.

-The jury at Sheffield Crown Court reached their verdict today, Friday July 12, following a six week trial.
-Salah will be sentenced on July 24, 2019.
+The jury at Sheffield Crown Court reached their verdict on Friday July 12, following a six week trial.

 Detective Chief Superintendent Martin Snowden is the Head of Counter Terrorism Policing North East.
 He said: